chitalepushkar/expert_search_tool/README.md

 ```

 #### Expert search
-This API provides a user to search for experts in a particular topic who are not direct friends with the user but are connected via a mutual friend.
+This API provides a user to search for experts in a particular topic who are not direct friends with the user but are connected via a mutual friend.<br/>
 Endpoint: GET: `/search_experts`<br/>
-Required parameters: user_id(User who wants to search for experts), query(String containing expert topic keyword)
+Required parameters: user_id(User who wants to search for experts), query(String containing expert topic keyword)<br/>

 A sample request looks something like this:
 ```